 - Demonstrate a commitment to continuous and lifelong learning

-The Vermont Tech entry-level Dental Hygiene program consists of a three-year CODA-approved associate degree followed by a final online year of two semesters which is accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
+The Vermont Tech entry-level Dental Hygiene program consists of a three-year CODA-approved associate degree (88 credits) followed by a final online year of two semesters which is accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
 Upon successful completion of either the associate or bachelor’s degree, the student is eligible for application for dental hygiene licensure.

 All dental hygiene professional courses must be taken in the prescribed six-term sequence.
 The curriculum is time-intensive and the required courses are rigorous.
 Complete dedication to coursework is required for successful completion of the program.
 All DHY and BIO course must be completed with a grade of C or better to continue in the program.

 - Aspen Dental